 When someone sends you a referral what do you do?

-Whether it’s from an existing client or professional connection, make it a habit to thank your referral source.
+Whether it’s from an existing client or a professional connection, make it a habit to thank your referral source.

 In today’s world of instant communication, using text or email to thank someone can be acceptable.
-It depends on your referral source.

 I rarely thank someone via text – mainly because my industry is regulated and does not encourage the use of text messaging.

 If you want to stand out, send a handwritten thank you note.
 It’s rare for people to take the time to write one.

 Express your appreciation of the referral source thinking of you.
 Let them know you appreciate their vote of confidence.
-Bottom line, be sincere.

 If you have a referral source who sends several referrals to you, decide if you send them a gift or take them to lunch.

 Business can become hectic and a week can go by quickly.
 Most people recognize this reality.
-It’s never too late to thank someone for helping you grow your business.

 When connections send you a referral, take time to thank them.
 They will appreciate it.

 ABOUT THE AUTHOR:

-Niv Persaud, CFP®, CDFA™, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
+Niv Persaud, CFP®, CDFA™, RICP®, CRPC®, is the Founder of Transition Planning & Guidance, LLC.
 Life is more than money.
 It’s about living the lifestyle you want and can afford.
 For that reason, Niv consults with clients on money, life, and work.
 Her approach capitalizes on techniques she learned throughout her career, including as a management consultant, executive recruiter, and financial advisor.
-Her services include spending plan, financial plan, divorce financial review, life strategy, and professional progression.
+Her services include developing spending plans, comprehensive financial plans, divorce financial reviews, and retirement plans.
 Niv actively gives back to her community through her volunteer efforts.
 She believes in living life to the fullest by cherishing friendships, enjoying the beauty of nature and laughing often — even at herself.
-Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me’.”
+Her favorite quote is by Erma Bombeck, “When I stand before God at the end of my life, I would hope that I would not have a single bit of talent left and could say ‘I used everything you gave me.’”